ArchangelX360/dataset-visualizer/README.md

 #### YCSB & benchmarked database

-You can configure the absolute path to YCSB root and YCSB python executable in the  _system.js_ file.
+You can configure the absolute path of YCSB stuff in the  _system.js_ file.

 ``` json
 {